timgir/OctoPrint-MerossMSS425F/README.md

 ## Configuration

-After that, you need to add email & password at your Meross account & choose plug to shutdown into your `config.yaml` file at your local Octoprint folder:
+You need to add email & password at your Meross account & choose plug to shutdown into your `config.yaml` file at your local Octoprint folder:

 ```yaml